determined-ai/determined/ds_autotuning_prototype/README.md

 - Support option for follow-on experiment.
 - Not all native DS AT code paths are currently supported, e.g. providing explicit batch sizes to use, fast mode.
+- Benchmark against native DS AT.
+The 0.8.1 update which fixed the DS AT units issues might have also broken the `--autotuning run` flag?